smok-serwis/cassandra/README.md

 It's important that they are consecutive numbers.
 These will simply enlarge your `JVM_OPTS`.
 You can for example use it to [replace a dead node](https://docs.datastax.com/en/archived/cassandra/3.0/cassandra/operations/opsReplaceNode.html).

-## Using the G1 Garbage Collector

-The G1 garbage collector is shipped as default by Cassandra 4.1.7.
-There's no need to set it explicitly, as there's no need to revert to earlier concurrent mark'n'sweep.

 ## Enabling assertions

 Assertions are disabled by default in order to provide a modest speed-up.
 To enable them, use an